FormulaCompiler.jl

 Key Features

-• Significant speedup and efficiency over modelmatrix() for single-row evaluations
+• Computational performance: Improvements over traditional modelmatrix() approaches for single-row evaluations

-• Universal compatibility: Handles any valid StatsModels.jl formula, including complex interactions and functions
+• Comprehensive compatibility: Supports all valid StatsModels.jl formulas, including complex interactions and mathematical functions

-• Advanced scenarios: Memory-efficient variable overrides for policy analysis
+• Scenario analysis: Memory-efficient variable override system for counterfactual analysis

-• Unified architecture: Single compilation pipeline handles all formula complexities
+• Unified architecture: Single compilation pipeline accommodates diverse formula structures

-• Full ecosystem support: Works with GLM.jl, MixedModels.jl, StandardizedPredictors.jl
+• Ecosystem integration: Compatible with GLM.jl, MixedModels.jl, and StandardizedPredictors.jl

 Installation